 Be sure that you always notify your own insurance company as soon as possible after an accident.

-If you have questions on worker’s compensation, personal injury, or social security disability, please feel free to call The Previant Law Firm in Milwaukee 414-203-0514 or in Appleton at 920-903-3000.
+If you have questions on worker’s compensation, personal injury, or social security disability, please feel free to call The Previant Law Firm at (414) 240-1185.